TeamSOBITS/ros-vosk/README.md

 ```

 > **Warning**
-> Sometimes the new generated msg might is not recognized and `import error` might appear.
+> Sometimes the new generated msg might not be recognized and `import error` might appear.
 In such case, you will need to open a new terminal or restart your container (if you are using Docker).

 ## Launch